ardentperf/pg-idle-test/README.md

 - TCP connection enters FIN_WAIT1 (server sent FIN, waiting for ACK that never comes)
 - The FIN_WAIT1 state will eventually timeout at the OS level

+## Test 4: Client Kill with Blocked Query

+**Script:** `test_client_kill.sh`

+### What This Tests

+This test demonstrates what happens when a client is forcibly killed (SIGKILL) while its query is blocked waiting for a lock.
+Postgres does not immediately detect the broken connection.

+This means that if a client in a retry loop opens new connections and then forcibly kills them when they timeout waiting for a lock, those queries will wait indefinitely until the database server runs out of available connections.
+(This is the default behavior of golang context deadlines.)

+### What the Test Demonstrates

+1. **TCP Keepalive Configuration**: Sets aggressive keepalive (idle=10s, interval=3s, count=3)
+2. **Lock Blocking**: Session A holds a lock (idle in transaction), Session B blocks waiting for it
+3. **Client Kill**: Session B's psql process is killed with SIGKILL while blocked
+4. **TCP State Monitoring**: Shows connection goes to CLOSE-WAIT (OS knows client is dead)
+5. **Backend Persistence**: Proves Session B's backend persists for 60+ seconds despite keepalive
+6. **Cleanup on Unblock**: Backend only detects dead client when the lock is released and it tries to send data

+### Key Findings

+- TCP connection goes to CLOSE-WAIT immediately after client kill (OS detects the dead connection)
+- But Session B's Postgres backend remains "active" and blocked on the lock for 60+ seconds
+- TCP keepalive does not work for blocked backends
+- Blocked backends don't check socket state until they try to read/write the socket
+- When the lock is released, the backend discovers "unexpected EOF on client connection"

 ## Running the Tests

 *Note: Uses Postgres latest version in Docker*